Exploring Third Variables

 Please watch the video below:

-After reviewing the above material, take Quiz 10 here.
-You have 2 attempts and the higher grade prevails.
+After reviewing the material above, take Quiz 10 in moodle.
+Please note that you have 2 attempts for this quiz and the higher grade prevails.

 During Class Tasks